UniICL: Systematizing Unified Multimodal In-context Learning through a Capability-Oriented Taxonomy: Methodology: Dataset, Benchmark, and Model

-The branch-level quality statistics are shown explicitly in \cref{fig:data_stats}.
-On the annotation side, the final threshold keeps 202,750 samples, with annotation accuracy already concentrated at a high range and scene diversity and object richness acting as the tighter bottlenecks.
-On the synthetic side, HPSv3 retains 99,455 high-fidelity instruction-following images, while subsequent filtering yields 81,202 edited images and 97,683 refinement pairs with meaningful quality gaps.
-While \cref{fig:data_stats} focuses on source-side filtering, \cref{tab:data_asset_summary} reports the task-level episode pools used in training.
+The branch-level quality statistics are summarized in \cref{fig:state}, with the score distributions of the two curation branches shown in \cref{fig:quality_dist,fig:t2i_dist}.
+For annotation-side filtering, the final threshold keeps 202,750 samples.
+Annotation accuracy is already concentrated at a high range, with mean $87.3$ and $99.1\%$ above $70$, while scene diversity, with mean $70.1$ and $64.4\%$ above $70$, and especially object richness, with mean $68.3$ and $53.2\%$ above $70$, act as the binding bottlenecks.
+On the synthetic side, HPSv3 gates the instruction pool and Q-Align separates original from degraded images, retaining 99,455 high-fidelity instruction-following images, while subsequent filtering yields 81,202 edited images and 97,683 refinement pairs with clear quality gaps for supervised refinement.